Pioneer of laser root canals

 Root Canal Recovery

 Recovery is mostly successful.
-First a small acess hole is made into the tooth and the infection is removed.
-Medication is placed into infected canal(s) to treat the bacterial infection and help possibly to restore the bone loss from the bacteria eating away the bone.
-Then, the dentist filled the acess hole with a temporary filling.
+First, a small access hole is made into the tooth and the infection is removed.
+Medication is placed into the infected canal(s) to treat the bacterial infection and help possibly to restore the bone loss from the bacteria eating away the bone.
+Then, the dentist filled the access hole with a temporary filling.
 If things keep going well in the next few weeks following the procedure, all is needed is a permanent crown to save the tooth.

 Why would I need a root canal procedure?

 Root canal treatment is necessary when the nerve, the soft tissue inside the root canal, becomes inflamed or infected.
 The inflammation or infection can have a variety of causes: deep cavity repeated dental procedures on the tooth or a crack or chip in the tooth.
 In addition, an injury to a tooth may cause nerve damage even if the tooth has no visible chips or cracks.
 If nerve inflammation or infection is left untreated, it can cause pain or lead to an abscess.